georgexyz19/georgexyz.com/content/posts/vim-tips.md

 #### GNOME Terminal Shortcuts

-The Linux Mint comes with Gnome terminal.
+The Linux Mint comes with Gnome Terminal (`Ctrl + Alt + t` to launch).
 You can open additional tabs by pressing shortcut `Ctrl + Shift + t`, and move to next tab by pressing `Ctrl + PageDown`.
 This does not necessarily relate to Vim, but I often use them so they are listed here.